frameshiftgenomics/iobio-services/docs/04-gene.md

 __NOTES:__

-- Point the backend url to be `gene.localhost` for local development.
+- Point the backend url to be `gru.localhost` for local development.
 - Append the backend url with `/api` to proxy all requests to the backend in production.
 The proxy will strip the prefix automatically.

 ### Production